 Niha is a Research Assistant at the Donald Beasley Institute.
 Her primary role involves working on a project designed to develop best practice guidelines for lawyers who represent witnesses and defendants who may be vulnerable in the justice system.
 Niha has studied law and psychology at the University of Otago and is currently pursuing her Master's in clinical psychology.
 She is particularly interested in how law and psychology intersect with intellectual disability research.

 Niha considers being part of the Donald Beasley Institute team to be an incredibly interesting and valuable experience, both professionally and personally.
 She hopes to continue her work at the Donald Beasley Institute to help build awareness and understanding of disability and diversity through research.

-Lydie is an Assistant Researcher at the Donald Beasley Institute.
-Research projects Lydie has engaged with during her time at the Donald Beasley Institute include discovering how disabled children’s voices/perspectives can be fostered and enabled alongside of those of disabled adults in developing and implementing legislation and policy, Lawyer’s duties and the extent to which they were present when representing people with learning disabilities, and an exploration of the life contexts of individuals with learning disability in the criminal justice system.
-Her interests include modern and contemporary art; specifically protest art and photography, jurisprudence, animal rights and welfare, social activism and the protection of and advocacy for vulnerable people.
-Alongside her role at the Donald Beasley Institute, Lydie is completing a law degree and Bachelor of Arts majoring in Art history with a minor in Classical Studies.
+Lydie is an Assistant Researcher at the Donald Beasley Institute and has recently completed her law degree and bachelor of arts with honours in art history.
+Research projects Lydie has engaged with during her time at the Donald Beasley Institute include discovering how disabled children’s voices/perspectives can be fostered and enabled in developing legislation and policy, Lawyer’s duties and the extent to which they were carried out when representing people with learning disabilities, and an exploration of the life contexts of individuals with learning disability in the criminal justice system.
+Her interests include modern and contemporary art, social justice and advocacy for potentially vulnerable people in the legal system.

 The Institute is governed by a national Board of Trustees who have a range of expertise and experience.
 Current board members include: